 Maintain Cash Drawer: Use excellent cash handling skills to make sure your drawer is accurate.

-Explain and enforce membership policies: Monitor the number of people entering on a single membership and explain reciprocal membership guidelines.
+Explain and enforce membership policies: Monitor the number of people entering on a single membership and explain reciprocal membership privileges.
 Look up membership information on the computer, fill out lost card forms, issue temporary cards, and accept any information on changes.

 Customer Service Center (CSC): As able, cross-train in the customer service center to temporarily help out if the daily CSC volume increases.
 Provide excellent customer service: answer phones, reply to help desk and email requests, and sell memberships.

-Policies: Deliver high-quality work by adhering to the department’s customer service, admissions desk, coat check, and cash handling policies.
+Policies: Deliver high-quality work by adhering to the department’s customer service, ticketing desk, coat check, and cash handling policies.
 Aid the admissions management team by enforcing these policies and/or bringing issues to their attention if employees need coaching.

 Communication: Proactively and in a timely manner, let the team and/or managers know if there are any operational issues affecting our daily business or if there are areas which could be improved upon.